Radial01/PwnyCorral/README.md

 # Pwny Corral

+This script queries the HaveIBeenPwned.com API to determine if an account has been breached.
 The intention of this script is to allow organizations to determine which data breaches, after time, may be affecting their security posture.

-## Getting Started

 ### Prerequisites